bkmo/sdboot-snaps/README.md

 # Simple SD-Boot uki snapshot creation and automatic boot entries in sd-boot menu

 Boot directly into a previous system state if an update breaks your system.
+ *Snapshots are read/write and are best restored immediately to keep snapshot consistency.
+  Writable snapshots can be modified and will no longer reflect the original 1:1 state.

  BTRFS Snapshot UKI Manager for systemd-boot (Secure Boot Compatible):
    - creates signed Unified Kernel Images (UKIs) for BTRFS snapshots.
    - these UKIs are self-contained and work with Secure Boot when signed.